 The Division of Economic and Health Policy Research undertakes independent research and data analyses to produce unique AMA socioeconomic advocacy resources, such as the AMA’s Competition in Health Insurance study and AMA Policy Research Perspectives, for use by AMA physician leaders and staff, the Federation, physician members, and policymakers.
 The Division also conducts economic analyses and develops advocacy resources (e.g., SGR “gap” chart, state-level impacts, budget scoring analyses) in direct support of AMA federal, state, and private sector advocacy agendas (e.g., Medicare/SGR reform; medical liability reform, antitrust reform).
 The following reports come from this AMA unit and/or other AMA units working on key advocacy topics.

-In short, most commercial health insurance markets in the U.S. are highly concentrated.
-The results of this study should prompt federal and state antitrust authorities to more vigorously examine the anti-competitive effects of proposed mergers between health insurers.
+These findings should prompt federal and state antitrust authorities to vigorously examine the competitive effects of proposed mergers between health insurers in the future.

 List Price: $150.00